 One of the most amazingly useful things about Unreal’s Deferred Decals are that they’re (relatively) inexpensive, which makes them perfect for our use case because it means we can create a whole lot of them at runtime and not worry too much about their impact on the frame rate.

-What isn’t cheap at all is a technique called Parallax Occlusion Mapping, which (in simplified terms) uses a height map to create an array of masked slices that are placed in different offset positions based on the direction you’re viewing the Material to create the illusion of depth.
+What isn’t cheap at all is a technique called Parallax Occlusion Mapping, which (in simplified terms) uses a height map to create an array of masked slices that are placed at different offset positions based on the direction at which you’re viewing the Material to create the illusion of depth.

-Parallax Occlusion Mapping can make a huge difference to the way your decal is perceived, but unfortunately it’s also one of the most expensive features you can add to a Material.
-If performance is already a major concern for you (and it really should be!) you might consider skipping this bit.
+Parallax Occlusion Mapping can make a huge difference to the way your decal is perceived.
+Unfortunately, it’s also one of the most expensive features you can add to a Material.
+If performance is already a major concern for you (and it really should be) you might consider skipping this bit.

 To set this up, Unreal Engine has an inbuilt Material Function called ParallaxOcclusionMapping which does almost everything we need right out of the box.
-The one issue we’ll face is that some of the information that the POM function relies upon doesn’t exist within a Deferred Decal (which is one of the reasons they’re so inexpensive in the first place.)
+The one issue we’ll face is that some of the information that the POM function relies upon doesn’t exist within a Deferred Decal.
+This is one of the reasons decals are so inexpensive in the first place.

 It’s pretty trippy, but not ideal.